qiskit-community/qiskit-camp-africa-19/README.md

 <dt name="coach">The team needs a coach</dt>
 <dd>

-A Qiskit coach guides and advices the team in its project.
+A Qiskit coach guides and advises the team in its project.
-Also will be your contact point after the hackathon, in case that the project have a continuation.
-Your team will get a coach assigned during the first hours of the hackathon, the first day.
+A Qiskit coach will also be your contact point after the hackathon, in case the project continues.
+Your team will get a coach assigned during the first hours of the hackathon on the first day.
 A team might have more than one coach, but at least one coach.

 </dd></dl>

 ## It's presentation time!

 After the hackathon finishes, the team will have extra time (around 1 hour) to prepare for a 3-minute-long presentation.
-This article has good advices that coaches and judges have been collecting during the past camp editions.
+This article has good advice that coaches and judges have been collecting during the past camp editions.
 Make sure you are following those guidelines!

 ## It's awards time!